with Multi-Stress Physics of Failure Models

 the value of the relative humidity exponent is defined as -2.7.

-To change this, select Alter One Parameter (and Recalculate)
+To change this, choose ALTA > Options > Alter Parameters (and

 Figure 5: Altering Alpha(1) in the GLL Model to Match the Peck

 Table 3 shows the final

 parameters, along with the corresponding Peck model parameters.